conoroshea1996/elderJsTest/src/routes/blog/the-importance-of-tracking-recruiting-data.md

 ---
-title: "The importance of tracking recruiting data"
+title: 'The importance of tracking recruiting data'
-date: "2018-02-26"
+date: '2018-02-26'
 categories:
-  - "compliance-and-data"
+  - 'compliance-and-data'
-slug: "the-importance-of-tracking-recruiting-data"
+slug: 'the-importance-of-tracking-recruiting-data'
-seoTitle: "Tracking recruiting data and why it is hugely important | HireHive"
+seoTitle: 'Tracking recruiting data and why it is hugely important | HireHive'
-seoDescription: "Tracking recruiting data is the key to making efficient and effective hires.
-Recruiting software will help you gather and learn from these insights."
+seoDescription: 'Tracking recruiting data is the key to making efficient and effective hires.
+Recruiting software will help you gather and learn from these insights.'
-author: "Orla-Hodnett"
+author: 'Orla-Hodnett'
-coverImage: "/images/photo-1502570149819-b2260483d302.jpg"
+coverImage: '/images/photo-1502570149819-b2260483d302.jpg'
 ---

 _Recruiting data is the key to making efficient and effective hires.
 Recruiting software will help you gather and learn from these insights._